oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

 with the customer, age group and movie genre information to load into a target table to be used for data analysis.

-Note that we scratched only the surface of possibilities in Data Transforms.
+Note that we scratched only the surface.
 Other features are:

 -   **Variety of data sources**: Databases, Object Store, REST API and Fusion Application

 -   **Load Data:** Load multiple tables in a schema from another data source.
-It also integrates optionally with Golden Gate data service for advanced replication.
+It can also integrate with Oracle Golden Gate Cloud Service for advanced replication.
 This complements the Data Load tool explored in the earlier lab.

--   **Workflow:** Combine various data flows in the sequential or parallel execution flow.
+-   **Workflow:** Combine several data flows to run sequentially or in parallel.

 -   **Schedule:** In-built scheduler for periodic execution.

-There are many more features to explore for advanced users.
-These details will be covered in another in-depth workshop.

 You may now **proceed to the next lab**.